munin-monitoring/munin/doc/reference/plugin.rst

 :Value: {fieldname} of related field.
 :Type: optional
 :Description: You need this for a "mirrored" graph.
 Values of the named field will be drawn below the X-axis then (e.g. plugin ``if_`` that shows traffic going in and out as mirrored graph).
-:See also: See the `Best Current Practices for good plugin graphs <http://munin-monitoring.org/wiki/plugin-bcp#Direction>`_ for examples
+:See also: See the :ref:`Best Current Practices for good plugin graphs <plugin-bcp-direction>` for examples
 :Default:

 ============